formkiq/docs.formkiq.com/docs/getting-started/quick-start-local.md

 ## Launching FormKiQ

 FormKiQ can be launched using [Docker Compose](https://docs.docker.com/compose/install).
-Save the `docker-compose.yml` file below.
+Save the `docker-compose.yml` file below into a new folder.

 **docker-compose.yml**